 How to Use Japanese Green Tea

 - Catechins are well known in Japan to have anti-fungal properties.
+Sencha is perfect for sensitive skin.
 Traditionally, a cloth soaked in Japanese green tea is used to wipe babies making their skin smooth and protecting it from any microbes.

 - Another way is to gargle with Japanese green teas to prevent sickness and infections.
-It is also one of the reasons why in Japan people drink green tea after a meal (rarely during), since green tea prevents the spread of microbes in the mouth and freshens the breath.
+It is also one of the reasons why in Japan people drink green tea after a meal (rarely during), since it reduces the risk of microbe overgrowth in the mouth and freshens the breath.

 - If you have a steel item that is prone to rust, try rubbing it with used green tea leaves before it acquires any rust.
 They are known to prevent rust from appearing.

-- Another use is to collect the used green tea leaves and rub them on your face and skin directly to promote healthy and clean skin (some might find it easier to blend into a paste first).
+- Collect the used green tea leaves and rub them on your face and skin directly to promote healthy and clear skin (some might find it easier to blend into a paste first).

 Find out more uses for brewed tea leaves by reading our article What to do With Used Tea Leaves: Chagra and the Concept of Mottainai.

-And no matter what you choose to use your Japanese green tea for, there are always plenty of uses besides drinking it for pleasure, and there is never a need to let the brewed tea leaves go to waste.
+And no matter what you choose to use your Japanese green tea for, there are always plenty of applications besides simply drinking it, and there is never a need to let the brewed tea leaves go to waste!

 Enjoy, experiment, and have fun.
-And please do get back to us and let us know if any of these tips and suggestions have come in useful!
+And please do get back to us and let us know if any of these tips and suggestions have proved to be useful!